 By caring about your people and looking beyond the data, you can understand the nuance of numbers; sometimes someone is in a slump and you just need to help them fix the root cause.
 Other times, they're mis-cast, and then you can use the numbers to find a position they'll be more successful in.

-If you have an underperformer you really want to try to turn around, this post can walk you through a similar caring, data driven approach here.
+If you have an underperforming employee you really want to try to turn around, this post can walk you through a similar caring, data-driven approach.

 3) Recognize effort, especially when you fail.